 If you want to become a successful marketer, you need to learn to exert your influence on the web.
 This guide will show you how to build a following online, garner credibility and become a trusted source of information.
 All the tactics discussed here will make you an digital marketing powerhouse.

 I am sure when you think of a certain type of product, few large brands come into your head.
 How do these industry leaders build such a following?
-They focused on building strategies that focused on engaging the right audience, created valuable relationships and delivered a worthy product to the consumer.
+They focused on building strategies that engaged the right audience, created valuable relationships and delivered a worthy product to the consumer.

 This book will discuss in detail about shifting consumer expectations and how it impacts you.
 You will find out how to develop a branding strategy that best suits you and your consumer as well as learning to utilize digital marketing efforts to expand your reach.
 John Hall really delivers with this marketing book.